mauvilsa/run_parallel/README.md

 # DESCRIPTION

-It is a simple and versatile bash function for parallelizing the execution of commands or other bash functions.
+run_parallel is a simple and versatile bash function for parallelizing the execution of commands or other bash functions.
 The main features that differentiates it from other popular tools for parallelizing are:

 - Bash functions can be parallelized without need to export them.
 - A single output for stdout and stdin that are prepended with the thread